29 Traditional Portuguese Foods to Try in Portugal

 The Best Traditional Portuguese Foods

-Did you know that Portugal played a huge role in food globalization?
-As early as the 13th-century Portugal began exploration and colonization efforts around the globe.
-They brought back spices from the East Indies, rice and tea from Asia, coffee and peanuts from Africa, and crops like potatoes and peppers from America.
+Starting in the 13th century, Portugal led exploration and colonization efforts across the globe.
+They brought home spices from the East Indies, rice and tea from Asia, coffee and peanuts from Africa, and crops like potatoes and peppers from the Americas.

 1. Bacalhau (Cod)